Marco Carta: Il cuore muove and Necessità lunatica

 Preceded by the hit "Quello che dai", on 25 May 2010 Il cuore muove is released.
 Carta in an interview declared: "It's a work made over many months.
 I wanted to choose my own tracks step by step to better understand how good they were."

 From the album, which reached second place on the Italian charts, came the single "Niente più di me".

 In 2011 Il cuore muove went gold and the artist was a winner in the Wind Music Awards.

 Preceded by the hit "Mi hai guardato per caso", Necessità lunatica is released on 10 April 2012.

 From the album, which reached number 2 in the Italian chart, the single, and title-track, "Necessità lunatica" was released (7 September 2012).

 In September 2012 Marco Carta recorded his first single in Spanish, thanks to the agreement with Warner Music Spain: this is the Spanish version of "Mi hai guardato per caso", entitled "Casualmente miraste" and published simultaneously on 21 September in Spain, Mexico, Argentina, Chile and Italy.
 In November 2012 the singles "Mi hai guardato per caso" and "Necessità lunatica" are certified gold disc for sales of over 15.000 digital.
 On 18 January 2013 released the third single "Scelgo me", from the album Necessità lunatica.

+In 2017, he won Tale e quale show on Rai 1, the Italian adaptation of Your Face Sounds Familiar.